Skip to main content

 2 mentions Positive Neutral Negative

-Overall, the game's replayability is mixed; while some players find it diminished due to certain design choices, others appreciate enhancements like the removal of level timers and the addition of hidden collectibles, which encourage exploration and replay.
+Overall, the game's replayability is mixed; while some players feel it suffers due to certain design choices, others appreciate improvements like the removal of level timers and the addition of hidden collectibles, which enhance the incentive to replay levels.

 • “This absolutely destroyed the replay value for me.”